POLICÍA NACIONAL DE COLOMBIA

 Open Access Policy

-The Revista Criminalidad supports the principles of open science, which aim to achieve a more truthful, transparent and reproducible knowledge.
-These criteria include various processes to optimize processes and improve the reuse of data, which according to the OECD (2015)[1] allows for a reduction in research costs, increased knowledge transfer, and strengthening the cooperation of different research groups around the world.
-Allowing replication results in an open science, based on more valid data and aimed at the social appropriation of universal knowledge.
-Within these open science processes is access to articles and editorial management, as well as to the raw data, processing, and analysis that underlie empirical evidence.
+In this regard, Revista Criminalidad supports the principles of open science, which aim to promote more accurate, transparent, and reproducible knowledge.
+These criteria include various processes to optimize research and enhance data reuse, which, according to the OECD (2015) [1], help reduce research costs, increase knowledge transfer, and strengthen cooperation among different research groups worldwide.
+Replicability contributes to more open science, based on valid data and directed toward the social appropriation of universal knowledge.
+These open science processes include access to articles, editorial management, and access to raw data, processing, and analyses underlying empirical evidence.

-The Revista Criminalidad expresses its agreement with the National Open Science Policy of Colombia (2022)[2] where a vision of intellectual property is proposed that implies the open distribution of scientific resources and findings, which is typical of the principles that guide science and the dynamics of its communities, whose ultimate goal is the solution of relevant social problems and innovation for development (MINCIENCIAS, 2018, 2022).[3]
+Revista Criminalidad adheres to Colombia’s National Open Science Policy (2022) [2], which promotes an intellectual property vision based on the open distribution of scientific resources and findings.
+This perspective aligns with the fundamental principles of science and its communities, whose ultimate goal is solving relevant social issues and driving innovation for development (MINCIENCIAS, 2018, 2022) [3].

-From this perspective, the journal develops a series of processes that allow the general public to access data and instruments, as well as strategies for data analysis, particularly when authors employ open coding and data analytics, but also in reviews, qualitative and exploratory or descriptive studies, in which readers can access statistical instruments and processing.
-Likewise, it does not have economic charges for any of the editorial stages, nor for access to each of the issues, which can be downloaded compiled, but also each article separately.
+From this perspective, the journal implements a series of processes that allow the general public to access data, instruments, and data analysis strategies.
+This is especially relevant when authors employ open coding and data analytics but also in reviews, qualitative, exploratory, or descriptive studies, where readers can access instruments and statistical processing.
+Additionally, the journal does not charge any fees at any editorial stage or for access to published articles.

-1. Analysis plan: the author is asked to indicate whether the study has a registration in his/her country of origin, in which case the registration number and the institution that issues this code must be reported.
+- Analysis plan: authors are asked to indicate whether the study has been registered in their country of origin, providing the registration number and the issuing institution.

-3. Replication process: authors must provide references to previous studies, in case the research submitted for publication is a direct or systematic replication of their own or third-party works.
+- Replication process: authors must cite previous studies when their research is a direct or systematic replication of their own or third-party work.

-4. Conflict of interest: it must be explicitly stated that the peers and/or the editorial team do not have conflicts of interest in the acceptance and subsequent publication of the study.
-Likewise, the ethical principles of publication must be followed in each of the sections.
+- Conflict of interest: authors and reviewers must explicitly declare any conflict of interest that could affect the acceptance and publication of the study. additionally, rigorous ethical principles must be followed in all aspects of the publication process.

 Public Statement as a signatory of DORA